SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

     - max_lengthscale: maximum value of the lengthscales (dim=scalar)

 - params_controller: parameters relative to the cost function and MPC
-    - target_state: The value of the states to attain to minimize the cost (dim=(dimension of states))
+    - target_state: value of the states to attain to minimize the cost (dim=(dimension of states))
-    - weights_target_state: Weigths of each state dimension in the cost function (dim=(dimension of states))
+    - weights_target_state: weights of each state dimension in the cost function (dim=(dimension of states))
-    - weights_target_state_terminal_cost: Weigths of each state dimension in the terminal cost function, at the end of the prediction horizon (dim=(dimension of states))
+    - weights_target_state_terminal_cost: weights of each state dimension in the terminal cost function, at the end of the prediction horizon (dim=(dimension of states))
-    - target_action: The value of the actions to attain to minimize the cost (dim=(dimension of actions))
+    - target_action: value of the actions to attain to minimize the cost (dim=(dimension of actions))
-    - weights_target_action: Weigths of each action dimension in the cost function (dim=(dimension of actions))
+    - weights_target_action: weights of each action dimension in the cost function (dim=(dimension of actions))
     - s_observation: variance of the observations of states, if there is observation noise (dim=(dimension of states))
-    - len_horizon: length of the horizon used to find the optinal actions.
-The total horizon length in timesteps = len_horizon * num_repeat_actions (dim=scalar)
+    - len_horizon: length of the horizon used to find the optimal actions.
+The total horizon length in time steps = len_horizon * num_repeat_actions (dim=scalar)
-    - num_repeat_actions: number of timesteps to repeat the planned actions
+    - num_repeat_actions: number of time steps to repeat the planned actions
-    - exploration_factor: The value to be minimized is the sum of predicted cost - exploration_factor * sum of the predicted cost uncertainty.
+    - exploration_factor: the value to be minimized is (sum of predicted cost - exploration_factor * sum of the predicted cost uncertainty).
 A higher value will lead to more exploration (dim=scalar)
-    - limit_derivative_actions: if set to 1, the variation of the normalized actions will be limited, from timestep to timestep by the parameter max_derivative_actions_norm (dim=scalar)
+    - limit_derivative_actions: if set to 1, the variation of the normalized actions will be limited, from time step to time step by the parameter max_derivative_actions_norm (dim=scalar)
     - max_derivative_actions_norm: limitation on the variation of normalized actions from on control step to another if limit_derivative_actions is set to 1. (dim=(dimension of actions))
     - clip_lower_bound_cost_to_0: if set to 1, the optimized cost (with exploration parameter) will be clipped to 0 if negative.
-    - compute_factorization_each_iteration: If set to 0, the factorization of the gaussian processes will only computed after each time the hyper parameters of the gaussian processes are trained, which means that new points in the gps memory will not be used until the end of the next training process.
+    - compute_factorization_each_iteration: If set to 0, the factorization of the gaussian processes will only computed after each time the hyper parameters of the gaussian processes are trained, which means that new points in the GPs memory will not be used until the end of the next training process.
 This reduce iteration times if there are many points in the gaussian process memory but reduces performances.

 - params_constraints_states:
      - use_constraints: if set to 1, the constraints will be used, if set to 0, it will be ignored
      - states_min: minimum allowed value of the states (dim=(number of states))
      - states_max: maximum allowed value of the states (dim=(number of states))
      - area_penalty_multiplier: At the moment, constraints on the states are added as a penalty in the predicted cost trajectory.
 The value of this penalty is the area of the predicted state distribution that violate the constraints.
 This penalty is multiplied by this parameter

 - params_train: parameters used for the training of the gaussian processes hyper parameters, done in a parallel process
     - lr_train learning rate